campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 conventions such as how many spaces you should have in between a comment and the line commented, or where should blank lines should be used.

-Instead of writing more style guide, the Go team decided that it would be much easier to simply say all Go code should be formatted using the "go formatting" tool, known as `gofmt`.
+Instead of writing one more style guide, the Go team decided that it would be much easier to simply say all Go code should be formatted using the "go formatting" tool, known as `gofmt`.